ashhad/Certified-Red-Team-Professional-Exam-Review/README.md

 Once you submit the report, you get an acknowledgement mail saying that you'll get the results in 48 hours.
 A successful attempt's mail will look something like this

 ![result email](https://github.com/ashhad/Certified-Red-Team-Professional-Exam-Review/blob/master/CRTP_email.jpg)

+And a few days later, I got this twitter shout-out as well

 ![twitter shoutout](https://github.com/ashhad/Certified-Red-Team-Professional-Exam-Review/blob/master/CRTP_twitter.jpg)

+In the end, I'll definitley recommend this course to all my feloow security enthusiasts.
+I am sure there is something to learn for all of us in this course.